waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 Many other markdown controls can be used, and leveraging the power of Ruby, CSS, jQuery + JavaScript, a highly appealing and responsive web presence can be created.

+###Building Jekyll Projects
+Jekyll uses a specific project directory layout, file naming convention, and configuration files to inform the Jekyll builder on how to create the site.
+In this example the Jekyll project directory is placed under my `~/public_html` directory.
+Your build/install script can be adapted to accommodate wherever you choose to place the project source.

+Jekyll requires a build step, which composes the markdown, static HTML, images, CSS and JavaScript into a site bundle (directory).
+This build step requires using the capabilities provided by the School of Computing's alternate server, **CSCE**.
+The **CSCE** server (csce.unl.edu) is configured to support a wider array of technologies, including support for Jekyll and Ruby.
+These capabilities are used to build your Jekyll project code into the HTML, CSS, image and JavaScript assets used to present it.
+Your current CSE login and password are used to log-in to **CSCE**, and after login your home directory and subdirectories are the same as used by CSE.
+This means file and directory changes made on **CSCE** are immediately effective on CSE due to the home directory being shared by the two servers.

-Editing content can be done on CSE or within your IDE and uploaded to your site-build (source) directory on CSE.
+Owing to the shared home directory nature of the CSE and CSCE servers, editing content in your Jekyll project can be done on either CSE or CSCE, or within your IDE and uploaded to your site-build (source) directory on CSCE.
-Once the site is built on CSE using the Jekyll build procedure, deployment is as simple as copying the contents of the **_site** subdirectory under your project.
-The entire process of building, updating and deploying your home page content into your public_html directory can also be automated using a [crontab][crontab] script, making updating your site as easy as uploading the new content!
+Once the site is built on CSCE using the Jekyll build procedure, deployment is as simple as copying the contents of the `_site` subdirectory under your project into `~/public_html`.
+The entire process of building, updating and deploying your home page content into your public_html directory can also be automated using a shell script, making updating your site as easy as uploading the new content and running the script!
+Shell scripts can also be made to run under [crontab][crontab] that compare the build directory `_site` file last-modified-date to the current `public_html` files, building and copying them only if a change is made.

 Many Integrated Development Environments (IDEs) support Jekyll development as well.
 I have been using Jetbrain's